sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ## Compile-time Constant

 A compile-time constant, CTC for short, is a special variable whose value can be determined at compile time.
-There are four kinds:
+A CTC must be defined in one of the following ways.

 * A number literal like: